Framework for Funding

 EDUCATION - School success: Classroom Ready and High School Graduation Rate.

-INCOME - Empower families to become financially stable and independent: Job Training, Financial Literacy and Basic Needs.
+FINANCIAL STABILITY - Empower families to become financially stable and independent: Job Training, Financial Literacy and Basic Needs.

 HEALTH - Improving people's health: Increase Health Education, Increase Access and Preventative Care.